mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 ## Part Three: Screening Candidates

-Once you receive applications from candidates, it's time to decide who to hire and who to reject.
-This section explains which signals help you make this decision and which ones you should ignore.
+Once you receive applications from candidates, it's time to decide whom to hire and whom to reject.
+This section explains the signals that help you make this decision and which ones you should ignore.

 [Read more](/hiring-content-writers/3-screening-candidates/)